Addictive World of Coffee

 “Our greatest strength is that all our family members and relatives are coffee producers,” Biniyam says.
 “Every time I went to an Aklilu’s house as a child, there was a coffee farm.
 Having grown up in such an environment, I know everything about coffee.
 My great-grandfather had at least 15 children, and divided his plot for each child.
 So right now, the farm we are left with isn’t so large.”

 It wouldn’t be an overstatement to say Biniyam is one of the elite of Ethiopian coffee.
-But he has been through various experiences until he took up his current managerial position.
+But he went through various experiences before he took up his current managerial position.

 Addictive world of coffee

 Biniyam was born in Addis Ababa, the capital of Ethiopia.
 When he was nine, he moved to Guji, where he spent three years.
 With frequent visits to his family’s and relatives’ houses and to his father’s washing station, it didn’t take long before Biniyam fell in love with coffee.

 “I grew up with coffee, so it was hard to become interested in jobs outside of coffee.
 In fact, I’d never thought about doing anything other than coffee production.”

 After returning to Addis Ababa when he was 12, Biniyam moved to the United States during a summer break at the age of 16, and entered high school in the state of Virginia.
 He went on to start university in New York and studied marketing.
 His main purposes were to learn English and build relationships with his clients in the US.